 Washington D.C, Aug 3 (ANI

-The study appears in the scientific journal Addiction.
+The study is published in the Journal of Wine Economics.
 (ANI